-Russian separatists begin evacuating Ukraine as U.S. warns false-flag plan may be underway
+Putin has decided to invade Ukraine, Biden says, as Russian-backed separatists begin evacuating disputed region

 Russian TV reported that the first buses of refugees from the Donbas region arrived in Rostov on Friday and were escorted by police to their accommodations, according to Interfax.
 It was not immediately clear how many people departed Donetsk for Russia on Friday.

 The pace of events in Ukraine accelerated dramatically as Western leaders, gathered in Munich for a security conference, warned that a Russian attack would have lasting damage to global norms.
-President Biden meanwhile prepared to make a televised address on Ukraine for the second time this week.

 Western officials say Russia has massed close to 200,000 military and national guard troops in and around Ukraine in recent months, a figure that if confirmed would represent the region’s largest mobilization since World War II.
 While the Kremlin has repeatedly denied plans to invade the former Soviet state, it has accused the West of threatening Russian security by beefing up NATO’s presence in Eastern Europe and inviting Ukraine to join the Transatlantic alliance.